 What is the most important information I should know about SYMPAZAN?

 - SYMPAZAN can make you sleepy or dizzy and can slow your thinking and motor skills.
-This may get better over time.

 - Do not drive, operate heavy machinery, or do other dangerous activities until you know how SYMPAZAN affects you.

 - Do not drink alcohol or take other drugs that may make you sleepy or dizzy while taking SYMPAZAN without first talking to your healthcare provider.
 When taken with alcohol or drugs that cause sleepiness or dizziness, SYMPAZAN may make your sleepiness or dizziness much worse.

 - Serious skin reactions have been seen when SYMPAZAN is taken with other medicines and may require stopping its use.
 Do not stop taking SYMPAZAN without first talking to your healthcare provider.

 - A serious skin reaction can happen at any time during your treatment with SYMPAZAN, but is more likely to happen within the first 8 weeks of treatment.
 These skin reactions may need to be treated right away.

 - Call your healthcare provider immediately if you have skin blisters, rash, sores in mouth, hives or anyother allergic reaction.

 - Like other antiepileptic medicines, SYMPAZAN may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.